About the conference

 Those unfamiliar with the RLUK Conference can view previous presentations by clicking on ‘previous events’ in the top navigation bar.
 If you are new to the RLUK Conference and would like to have an informal chat about submitting a proposal, please do get in touch with one of our conference mentors, who can offer general advice only about the conference and submissions:

-Successful submissions will be eligible for complimentary conference tickets (up to two speakers for papers, up to four speakers for workshops and hackathons; up to five places for roundtables and provocations).
-RLUK will not be able to cover any other incidental costs for speakers.
+Successful submissions will be eligible for discounted conference tickets ** (up to two speakers for papers, up to four speakers for workshops and hackathons; up to five places for roundtables and provocations).
+RLUK will not be able to cover accommodation, travel or any other incidental costs for speakers.

 Occasionally the RLUK Conference organisers may suggest a submission is delivered in a different format than that initially proposed.
 Authors will be fully consulted in this instance.